y-ken/fluent-plugin-anonymizer/README.md

 ## Overview

-Fluentd filter output plugin to anonymize records with HMAC of MD5/SHA1/SHA256/SHA384/SHA512 algorithms.
+Fluentd filter output plugin to anonymize records with [OpenSSL::HMAC](http://docs.ruby-lang.org/ja/1.9.3/class/OpenSSL=3a=3aHMAC.html) of MD5/SHA1/SHA256/SHA384/SHA512 algorithms.
 This data masking plugin protects privacy data such as UserID, Email, Phone number, IPv4/IPv6 address and so on.

 ## Installation